microsoft/reactxp/docs/docs/apis/modal.md

 // Removes all modals from the modal stack. dismissAll();

-// Indicates whether the specified modal is in the modal stack. isDisplayed(modalId: string): boolean;
+// Indicates whether the specified modal is in the modal stack.
+If no id provided indicates if some modal is displayed. isDisplayed(modalId?: string): boolean;

 // Pushes the modal onto the modal stack. show(modal: React.ReactElement<ViewProps>, modalId: string, options?: ModalOptions);